 There are many companies to choose from, but I went with Cajun Encounters.
-They are located north of New Orleans, in Slidell.
+They are located north of New Orleans, in a town called Slidell.
 They and several other swamp tour companies offer convenient pick-up from your hotel or a specified location in New Orleans so you don’t have to drive.
-It usually doubles the price of the tour but it’s still way cheaper than renting a car just for the drive.
+It usually doubles the price of the tour but it’s still way cheaper than renting a car just for that.

 Can you see the gators below?
 Click on the photos to see where the gator is located!

 I was surprised to learn that these were actually not baby gators but adolescents.
 They were on their own, without their mothers, and by this time several years old.
 I’d expected gators to grow a lot faster than they apparently do.
 Also on the swamp tour, we got to see a bunch of muskrats, which are very common in the area.
 They reminded me of capybaras but they’re more rabbit-sized.
 Our guide let us get as close as we could to all the animals while remaining on the boat, so we got to see these baby cuties and their mama up close.

 Then we got to go into the trees of the bayou.
 I thought it was so pretty to see Louisiana’s nature from that perspective since we actually went into the bayou, rather than just looking at it from a distance.
 This actually ended up being the best part.
 There were a few wild boars there, which the crew has lovingly named after bacon.
 These hogs like to come up to the boats and we got to meet those wonderful creatures.
 Hogs are very much like dogs, and this was so apparent in our interactions with them.